Aarception/Mo-information-security-portfolio/README.md

 ### 1.3 The Three Replicable Failure Modes

    3. Within the structural failure class, three distinct but compounding failure modes emerge:
+      1. *Representational Divergence:*
-      1. *Failure Mode I:* Representational Divergence The interface-layer representation of mechanism functionality exceeds the runtime execution behavior of the mechanism.
+            The interface-layer representation of mechanism functionality exceeds the runtime execution behavior of the mechanism.
 The space between what the architecture claims to do and what the architecture does constitutes the gap.
+      3. *Institutional Inrouting Failure:*
-      2. *Failure Mode II:* Institutional Inrouting Failure The governance signal produced by a Holder encountering Representational Divergence cannot be routed to any institutional function with the mandate to evaluate both the Issuer and Verifier functions. imultaneously.
-These functions are partioned across siloes.
-Each silo processes only the function-scoped aspect of the signal.
+          The governance signal produced by a Holder encountering Representational Divergence cannot be routed to any institutional function with the mandate to evaluate both the Issuer and Verifier functions.
+These functions are partioned across siloes, and process only the function-scoped aspect of the signal.
+      4. *Cooperation Misclassification:*
-      3. *Failure Mode III:* Anti-Cooperative Misclassification The liability containment architecture, calibrated for adversarial engagement, systematically misclassifies cooperative  governance signals as a threat, activating neutralization codes that coopetatio was specifically designed to preclude.
+          The liability containment architecture, calibrated for adversarial engagement, systematically misclassifies cooperative  governance signals as a threat, activating neutralization codes that coopetatio was specifically designed to preclude.

 ### 1.4 Structurally Compounding Features